narengan/cis/managing-for-security.md

 ## Best practice 1: Secure Your Origin IP Addresses

-When a subdomain is proxied using CIS all traffic is actively protected by responding with CIS-specific IP addresses (e.g., all of your clients connect to CIS proxies first and your origin IP addresses are obscured).
+When a subdomain is proxied using IBM CIS, all traffic is actively protected by responding with CIS-specific IP addresses (e.g., all of your clients connect to CIS proxies first and your origin IP addresses are obscured).

 ### Use CIS proxies for all DNS Records for HTTP(S) traffic from your origin

 To improve the security of your origin IP address, all HTTP(S) traffic should be proxied.

-See the difference yourself - Query a non-proxied and a proxied record:
+**See the difference yourself - Query a non-proxied and a proxied record:**

 ```
 $ dig greycloud.theburritobot.com +short